F-1 Students: Request form I-20

 - Once review is complete and approved, ISSS will process your form I-20 for shipping or pick-up by your designee at ISSS.
 This step takes 3-5 business days.

 Submit the following through iStart for ISSS Review:

 1. Copy of your passport identification page

-If you do not hold a passport, please submit a copy of an official picture ID issued by your country of citizenship.
+If you are currently in the United States on F-1 or J-1 status, you must also submit a copy of your current F-1/J-1 visa or change of status approval notice, I-20/DS-2019, I-94, in addition to your passport identification page.
 If you are currently in the United States on a visa other than F-1, you must also submit a copy of your current visa and I-94.
 If dependents (spouse and/or children) will accompany you, you must include a copy of their passport identification page.
 If your country of citizenship is different from that of your country of legal residence, please submit a copy of the appropriate identification.